tarsmachine/tarsmachine.github.io/index.md

 ### TARS: A Network of Brains

-Inspired by Ghost in the Shell (攻殻機動隊 シェルのゴースト), we believe the future of human minds is to decentralize ourselves to a composable knowledge network.
+The future of human minds is to decentralize ourselves to a composable knowledge network.